top of page

 Select Conferences and Workshops

-Participant, Century College's Summer Acceleration Training with Dr. Sim Barhoum and Mark Manasse
+Participant, Century College's Summer Acceleration Training, led by Dr. Sim Barhoum and Mark Manasse

 Participant, 2019 Tin House Winter Workshop, led by Erica Dawson